aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/color/fromrgba/_index.md

 ---
 title: Color.FromRgba
 second_title: Aspose.SVG for .NET API Reference
-description: Color method.
+description: Color FromRgba method.
 Returns a new Color with the requested ged green blue alpha values.
 All color components must be in the range 0-255
 type: docs
 weight: 210
 url: /net/aspose.svg.drawing/color/fromrgba/
 ---
-## FromRgba(byte, byte, byte, byte) {#fromrgba}
+## FromRgba(*byte, byte, byte, byte*) {#fromrgba}

 Returns a new Color with the requested ged, green, blue, alpha values.
 All color components must be in the range 0-255.